 - Make sure you stand comfortably and confidently firmly on two feet and without shifting your weight from side to side.

 - Use a firm, dry handshake (be aware of cultural differences).

 - Show good listening skills, by taking an interest in others and using open-ended questions.

 - Use open and empowering postures.

 - When gesturing to others, use open hand gestures with your palm facing up.
 This communicates acceptance, openness and trustworthiness.

 And finally, check your physical appearance.
 Does your hair style and colour flatter you?
 If so, book yourself an appointment at the salon.
 And do you avoid smiling because you don’t like your teeth?
-If so, you might consider a solution like cosmetic veneers.
+If so, you might consider a solution like cosmetic veneers with your dentist in Glen Rock.
 Veneers costs can be reasonable, and can transform your look – and confidence.